Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: A connected-boundary packing counterexample

+\begin{remark} Theorem~\ref{thm:connected-boundary-counterexample} answers Question~\ref{ques:connected-boundary-packing} in the affirmative and supersedes the simpler disconnected-boundary lens-space product example.
+It is also compatible with the earlier obstructions in \cite{CFSZCorr}: for \(\partial W\cong \RP^3\#(-\RP^3)\), the linking form \((1/2)\oplus(1/2)\) is split metabolic, with diagonal metabolizer, but it is not hyperbolic.
+Thus the example satisfies the split-metabolic conclusion forced by asymptotic packing while failing the stronger boundary condition forced by an actual embedding in \(S^4\).
+Finally, the normal-Euler excess theorem above does not apply to this example.
+The obstruction to \(W\subset \R^4\) is the boundary linking form of \(\partial W\).
+In the smooth category, Remark~\ref{rem:whitney-obstruction} gives an additional way to see the same nonembedding phenomenon, namely the presence of an \(\RP^2\) whose twisted normal Euler number would be \(0\) after embedding in \(\R^4\). \end{remark}

-\begin{acknowledgement} The authors used ChatGPT as a tool for error detection, proof checking, and for helping sharpen the paper from the projective-plane case to the more natural general formulation in terms of disjoint nonorientable surfaces. \end{acknowledgement}
+\begin{acknowledgement} The authors used ChatGPT as a tool for error detection, proof checking, and for helping sharpen the paper from the projective-plane case to the more natural general formulation in terms of disjoint nonorientable surfaces and identify the connected-boundary counterexample. \end{acknowledgement}